Reverdy C. Ransom: Death and legacy

 Ransom was an eloquent orator.
 He served as Pastor of Charles Street A. M. E. in Boston, Massachusetts, as well as many other churches in New York, Ohio, and Bethel Church in Chicago.
 He founded the Institutional Church and Social Settlement.
 Ransom provided social programs for youth, including early education, job training, counseling, childcare and lectures.

 Reverdy C. Ransom was the first African American to give an address at Faneuil Hall in Boston, Massachusetts.
 While he was still the Pastor of Charles Street A. M. E. Church, he gave his soul-stirring oration at Faneuil Hall on December 11, 1905, titled: "The William Lloyd Garrison Oration."
 His powerful address was given for "The William Lloyd Garrison Centennial Citizen's Celebration", an event was held by the Boston Suffrage League to celebrate the 100th Anniversary of the birth of William Lloyd Garrison.

 Bishop Ransom also served as a historian and editor of the A.M.E.
 Church Review.

 Bishop Reverdy C. Ransom died April 22, 1959.

 "The Bishop Reverdy Cassius Ransom Memorial Library" is located on the campus of Wilberforce University, Ohio, at Payne Theological Seminary in honor of his religious, civil rights and humanitarian accomplishments.
 The library was dedicated on Friday, May 8, 2009.

+Ransom's great-great granddaughter is Britt Ransom, Associate Professor of Art at Carnegie Mellon University.